Family how-to page

 What should I do after I get one usable frame?

-Check it against the baby requirements and move into the upload flow only if the image still looks clearly strong on review.
+Check it against the newborn or baby requirements page first, and move into the upload flow only if the image still looks clearly strong on review.

 Ready to start